 - Stir together the sugar, water, corn syrup, and salt over medium low heat until the sugar dissolves.
 Use a damp pastry brush to swipe away any sugar crystals that form on the sides of the pot during this process.

-- Increase the heat to medium and let the caramel cook WITHOUT STIRRING until it reaches 340-345F (171-173C) and turns a caramel color.
+- Increase the heat to medium and let the caramel cook WITHOUT STIRRING until it turns a rich caramel color.
 This can take around 15 minutes–be patient!

 - Remove the caramel from the heat and slowly drizzle in the cream while stirring.
 Be very careful as you do this; there will be lots of fizzing and bubbles!